kellyfaller/Coastal-Marsh-Acoustic-Monitoring-Analysis/README.md

 ## Project Collaboration

-This project was a **collaboration between the USFWS Coastal Program and Rutgers University**.
+This project was a **collaboration between the USFWS Coastal Program and Rutgers University**, with enormous support from Danielle McCulloch from USFWS.
 - **Rutgers University involvement** was led by **Kelly Faller** as part of her **Master’s thesis**.
 She conducted the data management, analysis, and report generation.
 - The **USFWS Coastal Program** provided equipment, field time, project management, and other crucial support to make the acoustic monitoring of marsh restoration possible.